Catenology/irzzz/src/_posts/2017-02-12-request-management-dashboard.markdown

 ### Description

-Request Management Dashbard is used for initiating requests and monitoring statuses.
+Request Management Dashboard is used for initiating requests and monitoring statuses.
 The design includes web version and mobile responsive view.

 ### Role